segmentio/segment-docs/src/connections/spec/mobile.md

 ## Campaign events

 As the walls between apps become increasingly lowered, capturing information about the content and campaigns that drive users to engage with your app is critical to building more targeted, relevant, personalized experiences for your users.
+Segment does not collect any campaign events automatically unless configured to do so.

 ### Install Attributed